justyna-gawlik/Alco-Cards/Readme.md

 ## Features

-- There are various challenges
+- There are various challenges- every 🃏 has its own challenge
-- Every card has its own challenge
+- You can change 👅 of the game (polish/english)
-- Great entertainment during the parties or meetings with friends
+- Great entertainment during the parties or meetings 🍺